video

 I'm just choosing this way.

-So that means 10 subtract the six pound 24 and the two pound 28 is 10 subtract the eight pound 52, which gives me one pound 48.
+So that means 10 subtract the 6 pound 24 and the 2 pound 28 is 10 subtract the 8 pound 52, which gives me 1 pound 48.

-So Izzy receives one pound 48 change.
+So Izzy receives 1 pound 48 change.

 Well done if you've got this one right.

-And remember, don't worry if you're working out a slightly different as long as you've got the right answer.
+And remember, don't worry if you're working out slightly different as long as you've got the right answer.

 Now what I want you to do is have a look at this question.

-I just want you to identify which operations are we applying to this question.
+Remember, I don't want you to work out the answer, I just want you to identify which operations are we applying to this question.

-And he asks his eight friends from across the world how many hours they spend on their homework each week.
+Sam wants us to work out the mean average time spent on Matt's homework, and he asks eight friends from across the world how many hours they spend on their homework each week.

 One person says 8.